-5-1Q: What kind of power required to run WebControl?

-5-1A: WebControl 2.2.2 hardware can operate from 7.5 to 12VDC power supply.
-However, when using DC12V, the regulator will be VERY hot.
-It is recommended to run on 9VDC1A power supply.
-Please make sure power supply has good filtering capacitors.
+- 5-1Q: What kind of power required to run WebControl? - 5-1A: WebControl 2.3.x hardware can operate from 5 to 40VDC power supply.
+However, its current requirement may vary due to power supply voltage.
+Please make sure power supply has 1A current capacity.
 Any noise in the power supply could cause problem during execution of WebControl PLC logic.
 If a relay board is also used with WebControl, please make sure the power supply has enough reverse current to handle the spike during relay switching.